Flutter localization and internationalization i18n with examples

 Then click Build and download:

-You will get an archive containing your translation files.
-Extract it into the l10n folder of the project and don’t forget to run the flutter gen-l10n command again.
+Extract the archive into the l10n folder of the project and run the flutter gen-l10n command again.

-Now run the app and make sure that it has support for three languages.
+Run the app to ensure it supports three languages.
 How cool is that?

 Introducing the over-the-air flow

-Actually, Lokalise can do much more than that.
-Specifically, we offer a very cool feature that is called over the air (OTA).
-In a nutshell, it enables you to deliver updated translations to mobile app users without the need to release a new version of the app itself.
-Sound like magic?
-Well, perhaps, but you can easily set it up in your Flutter project.
+Lokalise also offers a feature called over the air (OTA).
+It allows you to deliver updated translations to users without releasing a new app version.
+Sounds like magic?
+Well, it’s pretty close, and you can easily set it up in your Flutter project.

 Conclusion